One of the world’s smallest capitals, Victoria is an interesting little town, with an eclectic mix of architecture.

 In keeping with the promotion of Creole culture, many of the new buildings follow the traditional style, and some even have a vaguely Indian influence with ornate archways and small tiles.
-There is a general air of prosperity, new buildings are under construction, the streets are clean, the people appear healthy and well fed, and there are no beggars.
+There is a general air of prosperity, new buildings are under construction, the streets are generally clean, the people appear healthy and well fed, and there are no beggars.
 However, sometimes the shops simply do not have the specific item that you require as everything has to be imported.

-At the inter-island quay has boats of all descriptions travelling to many of the islands, and the deep-water international quay provides access for large cruise ships and cargo vessels.
+At the inter-island quay in the harbour there are boats of all descriptions travelling to many of the islands, and the deep-water international quay provides access for large cruise ships and cargo vessels.
 Located between the two busy quays are the Seychelles Yacht Club and the Marine Charter Association.

 The clock tower is the focal point of the town and stands in the middle of the important intersection of Independence Avenue and Francis Rachel Street (Francis Rachel was the first Seychellois soldier to die in the 1977 coup).
 The silver-painted clock is a replica of that on London’s Vauxhall Bridge Road.

 It arrived in the port in Mahé in 1903.
 As the clock was being unloaded, the pendulum accidentally fell into the water and was never recovered.
 Although a new one was made, the clock never chimed, and seldom displayed the correct time.

 As a millennium treat, a new mechanism was installed, and a local businessman commented: ‘Its soul is full of memories, it gave freely the time to everyone, to work, play, think or just do nothing.’
 The clock tower is a good starting point for setting out to explore Victoria on foot.